michael-yx-wu/environment/README.md

 0. Install iTerm2

-    - Load preferences from this directory
+    - Load preferences from `com.googlecode.iterm2.plist` in this repo

 0. Install BetterTouchTool

-    - Import license from Google Drive
+    - Import license from 1password
-    - Import `btt.prefs`
+    - Load preferences from `btt.json` in this repo

 0. Set hostname